CURLOPT_CUSTOMREQUEST - custom request method

 entire request with their own, including multiple headers and POST

 contents.
-While that might work in many cases, it will cause libcurl to
+While that might work in many cases, it might cause libcurl to

 send invalid requests and it could possibly confuse the remote server